delomast/microTyper/README.md

 Mainly focused on genotyping using reads from amplicon sequencing.

-Reads bam files using the bamtools API, which is bundled with the
-microTyper code for ease of install.
+Reads bam files using the bamtools API (Barnett et al. 2011, https://doi.org/10.1093/bioinformatics/btr174), which is bundled with the microTyper code for ease of install.